swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 Which makes sense, because if not executing within a task, such code can never "be cancelled" using Swift's task infrastructure.

 This static `isCancelled` property is always safe to invoke, i.e. it may be invoked from synchronous or asynchronous functions and will always return the expected result.
-Do note however that checking cancellation while concurrently setting cancellation may be slightly racy, i.e. if the `cancel` is performed form another thread, the `isCancelled`
+Do note however that checking cancellation while concurrently setting cancellation may be slightly racy, i.e. if the `cancel` is performed from another thread, the `isCancelled`

 #### Task priorities